 1. Add chopped kale and Romaine lettuce to a large bowl.

-2. Add the roasted Brussels sprouts, cherry tomatoes, golden raisins and pistachios and toss.
+2. Toss in the cooled roasted Brussels sprouts, cherry tomatoes, golden raisins and pistachios.

 3. Drizzle dressing over the salad and toss so ingredients are lightly tossed.